cathy-kim95/cathy-kim95.github.io/projects/project-3.md

 Unfortunately, I thought Computer Science would be easier for me.
 This thought faded away immediately when I attended the ICS211 course because I had to spend tremendous amount of time on assignments.
 However, I thought it was fun because I was learning something by completing the assignments.
 For example, I learned significant materials such as Javascript, algorithms, data structures, implementations, and more.

 Now it is 2021 Fall.
 These days I am attending algorithm and soft engineering courses, and the quality of education even got harder.
-I can feel I have to put more effort than ICS211, but this also means that I can learn many things from the courses.
+I can feel I have to put more effort than I did before, but this also means that I can learn many things from the courses.
 I will be tasked to do much more projects and learn much more new materials.
 I am glad that I can learn more about Computer Science before getting a job in this field.